-Certificate requires 9 credits; 3 courses from the following:
+Certificate requires a minimum of 9 credits from the following:

-- HTC3034 Contemporary Landscape Architecture Seminar: The Evolution of Urban, 3 credits
+- HTC3034 Contemporary Landscape Architecture Seminar: The Evolution of Urban Form, 3 credits

 - TSM2013 Public Policy and Environmental Ethics for Sustainable Communities, 3 credits